 Paired-end reads can be read from a single FASTQ file in which the entries for the first and second read from each pair alternate.
 The first read in each pair comes before the second.
-Enable this file format by adding the --interleaved option to the command-line.
-For example:

-cutadapt --interleaved -q 20 -a ACGT -A TGCA -o trimmed.fastq reads.fastq
+Enable this file format by adding the cutadapt --interleaved -q 20 -a ACGT -A TGCA -o trimmed.fastq reads.fastq